eldan-dex/betterdump/README.md

       -U, --usb          device connected over usb
       -v, --verbose      verbose
       -r, --read-only    dump read-only parts of memory.
-More data, more errors -s, --strings      run strings on all dump files.
-Saved in output dir.
-      --max-size bytes   maximum size of dump file in bytes (def: 20971520)
+More data, more errors -m, --modules      extract a list of modules and their base addresses from the app -s, --strings      run strings on all dump files.
+Saved in output dir --max-size bytes   maximum size of dump file in bytes (def: 20971520)

 To find the name of a local process, you can use: